kz42/facetasks/README.md

 Lightweight Face Tasks mainly focus on how to train the lightweight models that can run on the mobile devices at real-time speed, and some implementations.

 I plan to share the experience of how I customized every project based on specific needs.
 I believe *how to think* is more important than the project itself.
-Because of this, I welcome your guys to leave any advice or thoughts on Issues, or you can contact me directly.
+Because of this, I welcome your guys to leave any advice or thoughts on [issue](https://github.com/kz42/facetasks/issues), or you can contact me directly.
 Please check [Contact](#contact) for more information.

 ## Projects